 In a word, no. The cost of a cruise includes a lot, such as meals at most of the ship’s restaurants and access to the majority of activities but things like alternative eating places, alcoholic drinks and shore excursions are available at an extra cost.
 Gratuities are also generally expected on top but there are certainly a lot of similarities between a cruise and a standard all inclusive trip, which is exactly why all inclusive fans will love a cruise holiday.

-There’s a rumour that the average person can gain up to half a stone on a standard one week cruise holiday, due to the array of dining options included in the cost.
+There’s a rumour that the average person can gain up to half a stone during cruise holidays, due to the array of dining options included in the cost.
 But for anyone not quite ready to completely cut ties with their pre-holiday beach (well, sea) body, fear not.
 Almost all ships are complete with their own deluxe gym and fitness suites and a number of sporting activities including basketball, rock climbing and swimming can help you keep the pounds off.
 Not to mention the calories you’ll doubtless burn whilst strolling around each of the destinations you dock at.

 Not at all.
 It’s nice to be able to put your feet on dry land from time to time but you certainly aren’t forced to.
 If anything, that’s the point when the pool and other amenities will be at their quietest as most cruisers will likely be off exploring.